industrialsynthfreak/textelite/README.md

 Now you may use console commands for info, trading or travelling.
 You start at Lave like in the original game.

 # TODO
-- ship upgrades
+- DONE: ship upgrades
-- smuggling mechanics
+- DONE: smuggling mechanics
 - battle mechanics (?)
 - DONE: `ncurses` interface port